Structured cabling supports various data, video, and voice systems. It is a planned and designed cabling system rather than one thrown together.

 Typically, a structured cable approach is used in commercial and industrial buildings, providing flexibility, scalability, and other benefits.

-People often associate structured cabling with data centers with many cables running through steel overhead racks.
+People often associate structured cabling with data centers, which have many cables running through steel overhead racks.

 However, structured cabling also applies to small and mid-sized businesses.